sparvu/data-recorders/docs/download.md

 ## Ready Packages

-There are ready made packages used by Kronometrix Data Analytics Platform.
-[Kronometrix Data Recording](https://gitlab.com/kronometrix/recording) is a free open-source project, part of the Kronometrix Data Analytics Platform, using the data recorders, which can be used to capture and transport data for visualization to Kronometrix platform.
-You can subscribe to [Kronometrix SaaS](www.kronometrix.com/get-started) for your own free account.
-See our ready [made packages](https://kronometrix.gitlab.io/packages/)
+There are ready made packages used by Kronometrix.
+[Kronometrix Data Recording](https://gitlab.com/kronometrix/recording) is a free open-source project, part of the Kronometrix Data Analytics Platform, which is using the data recorders, to capture and transport data for visualization to Kronometrix platform.
+See our ready [made packages](https://kronometrix.gitlab.io/packages/) and subscribe to [Kronometrix SaaS](www.kronometrix.com/get-started) for your own free account.

 <div align="center">
 <img src="/docs/img/KPackages.png" height="80%" width="80%" />